jappeace/jappeaceApplication/content/nixos-encrypted-btrfs.md

 Don't worry, we can use `nixos-rebuild switch` to reconfigure nix whenever once we're booted into it.
-Hopefully we boot succesfully:
+Hopefully we boot successfully:

 ```bash
 reboot
 ```
 Booting is hard, don't worry if this goes wrong the first <s>10</s> 30 times.

-You may need to enable EFI in your BIOS.
+You may need to enable UEFI in your BIOS.
 It's up to the reader to figure that part out.
 (press some f keys on boot, f11 maybe?).
 Alternatively one could setup grub.
 Good luck with that.

-You can't read the rest of this post untill you've booted, go back if you haven't, you messed up.
+You can't read the rest of this post until you've booted, go back if you haven't, you messed up.

 # Final steps
 Once rebooted you may be stuck at the display manager.
-Use `Alt+f1` to switch to another tty and login as root, then use `passwd your-user-name` to set an inital password.
+Use `Alt+f1` to switch to another TTY and login as root, then use `passwd your-user-name` to set an initial password.
 Use `Alt+f7` to go back to the display manager.

 I personally haven't moved all my configuration into nix yet